TomChristensen474/3D-Printer-to-AutoSprayer/README.md

 This project was done using an Ender 3 V3 SE, the .stl files provided should therefore be adapted or replaced to suit your existing printer.
 But feel free to take inspiration from the designs. ;)

-Speaking of inspiration: The idea for this project and some code developed was based off this original instructables article by user: Remi_Rafael so credit to them. <INSERT ORIGINAL INSTRUCTABLES>
+Speaking of inspiration: The idea for this project and some development was based off this original instructables article by user: Remi_Rafael so credit to them. <INSERT ORIGINAL INSTRUCTABLES>

 ## Quick-links
 [System Requirements](##system-requirements)